rajaskakodkar/tanzu-test-infra/docs/prow/tbd_quality-metrics.md

 # Quality metrics

-This document describes reports that provide an overview of the basic quality measures for the Kyma project.
+This document describes reports that provide an overview of the basic quality measures for the vmware-tanzu project.
-See [this epic](https://github.com/kyma-project/kyma/issues/5472) for more information on gathering quality metrics.
+See [this epic](https://github.com/vmware-tanzu-project/vmware-tanzu/issues/5472) for more information on gathering quality metrics.

 ## Test coverage